 To determine which of your member share accounts are federally insured, use the NCUA’s share-insurance estimator.
 Note that mutual funds, stocks, bonds, annuities, and any investment that isn’t a share account are not able to be federally insured.

-As a member, you also get the perk of voting on the board of directors who will manage the credit union.
+As a member, you also get the perk of voting for the board of directors who will manage the credit union.

 And as more and more members open deposit accounts and get loans, the credit union will become stronger and be able to continually reinvest in its community.
 Reinvestment can take place in the form of providing better loan rates to help families and small businesses or through donations to local causes.

-Some credit unions even have certified credit counselors on staff to help educate consumers who are struggling with their credit.
+Some credit unions, even have certified credit counsellors on staff to help educate consumers who are struggling with their credit.
 Services could include a free credit score analysis and suggestions for improving your credit score and getting out of debt.

 Credit Unions vs. Banks